Geonovum/T4R/respec/H2-approach.md

 The framework also aims to address 'lessons learned' from early adopters, so organisations embarking on a journey to implement LDT's can learn from the early adopters and hopefully implement those lessons more easily.

-Following from the critical questions some best practices are also documented in the following chapter.
+Following from the critical questions some best practices and lessons learned are also documented in the following chapter.

+### Maturity levels

+It is also important to note that an LDT solution can grow in maturity.
+While an initial solution can be small and limited in scope and functionality, it might grow over time to a more mature system.